 Eastern, Southern and Central Africa Programs

-Languages ‒ Adam is fluent in English and French.
+Languages - Allison is fluent in English, proficient in Spanish and currently learning French.

 ANN GORDON, Technical Director, Market Solutions

 Role at MEDA - Ann is responsible for building capacity, developing strategic approaches, documenting best practices, mentoring staff and overseeing market solutions support to all of MEDA’s programming.
 She collaborates to ensure that technical expertise in this area is shared across the organization.
 In addition to this, Ann is currently managing MEDA's Equitable Prosperity Through Private Sector Development (EPTPSD) project in Kenya.

 Experience ‒ Ann joined MEDA in 2007 and brings an extensive background in rural development in the entrepreneurial, non-profit and government sectors including six years as Executive Director for the Advanced Agriculture Leadership Program in Guelph, Ontario.
 A Canadian Nuffield Agriculture Scholar, her 20 years of project management experience in various agri-food related value chains has taken her across North America, Europe, Afghanistan, China, Costa Rica, Ethiopia, Pakistan, Tanzania and Sierra Leone.

 ASHLEA WEBBER, Project Manager

 Role at MEDA - Ashlea is a Project Manager for MEDA's Eastern, Southern and Central Africa (ESCA) projects.
 She manages aspects of the Strengthening Small Business Value Chains project and Masava project, both in Tanzania.
 She also aids in management and provides technical skills on the Agricultural Transformation through Stronger Vocational Education project in Ethiopia.